ably/ably-go/UPDATING.md

 ### Querying History

-Previously you were _were_ using something like this, receiving a `PaginatedResult` from the `History` function:
+Before version 1.2.0, you queried history as shown below, receiving a `PaginatedResult` from the `History` function:

 ```go
 page, err := channel.History(nil)